 With a mind-map, you can include a wide range of information, highlight relationships and have a high-level, visual overview before you start writing.

 A handy, free tool to create your mind-map is FreeMind.
-In ten minutes, you can learn the software and begin compiling the information to consider in the document.
+The video below will quickly show you how to use this.
 No matter which tool you use, make sure that it is easy to use.
 The goal is to record your brainstorm quickly, not get bogged down in attractive but bulky features.

 This phase will also highlight areas that are not familiar to you and require more investigation.
 Highlight any topic areas that you need to research before writing.